Harini-sri-r/Harini-sri-r/README.md

 # Hi 👋 I'm Harini

-I am a B.Tech student specializing in Artificial Intelligence and Data Science.
-I enjoy building practical applications using AI and web technologies.
+I am a B.Tech student specializing in Artificial Intelligence and Data Science, interested in building practical applications using technology and web development.

 ---